jmlee337/auto-slp-player/src/docs/obs.md

 # OBS Scene/Source Setup
-Use `mode: "Capture specific window"`, `window match priority: "Window title must match"`, and `Capture Audio` for dolphin sources and pre-assign dolphin windows.
 All dolphins must be open before connecting to OBS.
 You can open dolphins with the "Open Dolphins" button in Auto SLP Player.
+Use `mode: "Capture specific window"`, `window match priority: "Window title must match"`, and `Capture Audio` for dolphin `Game Capture` sources and pre-assign dolphin windows.
+You must also use `Render to Main Window` in Dolphin `Graphics > General`.

-Your OBS scene collection must have **exactly** these scenes and each scene should have **at least** the listed inputs:
+Your OBS scene collection must have **at least** these scenes and each scene should have **at least** the listed inputs:
 ## Max Dolphins: 1
 * Scene: "quad 0"
 * Scene: "quad 1"